Buffy the Vampire Slayer (2002 video game): Retrospective

 Retrospective reviews of Buffy the Vampire Slayer have been positive, and critics have lamented that the game has remained exclusive to the Xbox.
 In 2017, Brittany Vincent of Syfy Wire ranked it as the second best Buffy game, calling it "an interesting adventure for Buffy fans".
 In 2021, Neil Bolt of Bloody Disgusting wrote that the game "did a lot right in recreating what made the show so memorable for so many".
 In a 2023 roundup review of licensed games, Matthew Byrd of Den of Geek said that it was unfortunate that the game had a small audience upon release, deeming it "one of the Xbox’s better action/adventure titles and certainly one of its best overall early games".
 Writing for Tom's Guide, Marshall Honorof praised the game's "rock-solid combat and platforming" and expressed a desire for it to be re-released for the Xbox Series X/S consoles.

 According to GameSpot, the game was commercially unsuccessful.
 It won the publication's annual "Best Game No One Played on Xbox" award in 2002, and was nominated in the "Best Action Adventure Game on Xbox" category.

-The game has also attracted scholarly attention.
-In a 2005 article, video game scholar Tanya Krzywinska researched how this game and Primal draw from the show to create mass appeal and how they construct their protagonists after the show's Buffy.
+Buffy the Vampire Slayer has also attracted scholarly attention.
+In a 2005 article, video game scholar Tanya Krzywinska evaluated the game's representation of gender, writing that it "challenged and subverted" the "traditionally macho-coded qualities of fight-based games", and noting that Buffy's role as a female protagonist with supernatural powers offered empowerment and agency to both male and female players.